Protecting Your Smile with Orthodontic Retainers

 The simple answer: wear your retainers as long as you want to keep your smile straight.

-Most patients switch to wearing retainers only at night while sleeping (unless instructed otherwise).
+• Most patients switch to wearing retainers at night while sleeping (unless otherwise instructed).

 How to Care for Your Removable Retainers